 You will need to complete the correct form (Submission Forms) for the species of animal you are submitting (or a biopsy/histology form for samples).
 You will also need your billing information to complete these forms.

 Does it matter if the animal I want to submit is alive or dead?

 The laboratory accepts both live and dead animal submissions but prefers that rodents, amphibians and small laboratory animals be submitted alive if possible.
 (When we are able to euthanize these animals humanely, just prior to the necropsy, the histology tissues will show less post mortem change.)
 We are, unfortunately, not able to accept larger animals or primates alive.
 These animals must be euthanized prior to submission.
-We ask that you submit these animals (and any dead animal submissions) as soon after euthanasia (or death) as possible and keep them in the refrigerator (not freezer) until the time of submission.
+We ask that you submit euthanized and dead animal submissions as soon after euthanasia or death as possible and keep both dead and euthanized animals in the refrigerator (not freezer) just before you submit them.

 Can necropsies be requested as a part of a research study?

 Yes.
 Necropsies on animals can be requested both for diagnostic purposes (to explain why an animal is sick or has died) and for research purposes (to evaluate the effect of an experimental treatment, procedure, compound exposure, genetic manipulation, or other parameter on the organs of the body).
 Since research necropsies are generally planned to occur at particular times in a study, may involve multiple animals, and may require specialized tissue-handling procedures, we ask that you call and schedule your research necropsies well in advance and in close collaboration with the consulting pathologist.
-Communication with the pathologist well ahead of time can ensure that your research necropsies will go smoothly, the correct fixatives will be used and that all useful tissues will be collected.
-Please call as our pathologists are always happy to discuss any pathology services you may need for your studies.
+Communication with the pathologist before the beginning of the study will ensure that your research necropsies will go smoothly, the correct fixatives will be used and that all useful tissues will be collected.

 What is a "phenotyping" necropsy?